ChordPro/chordpro/docs/content/Table_Of_Contents.md

 # Table of Contents

-When ChordPro generates a PDF for printing or viewing, it can include an automatically generated table of contents (ToC).
+When ChordPro generates a PDF for printing or viewing, it can include one or more automatically generated table of contents (ToC).

+By default ToCs are generated if there is more than one song involved.
+This can be forced for a single song with the `--toc` command line option.
+Likewise, all ToCs can be suppressed with the `--no-toc` command line option.

+See [Using the ChordPro CLI]({{< relref "using-chordpro/#command-line-options" >}}) for details on command line options.

 ## Configuration